decodingml/tabular-semantic-search-tutorial/INSTALL_AND_USAGE.md

    ```bash
    cp .env.example .env
    ```
 2. Open `.env` and configure the required credentials following the inline comments.
+You can find all the settings options in the Pyndatic settings class available at [superlinked_app/config.py](superlinked_app/config.py).

 > [!IMPORTANT]
 > **Quick Test Mode:** Set `USE_MONGO_VECTOR_DB=False` to use an in-memory database instead of MongoDB.